pytexas/2024/docs/schedule/talks.md

 Python can do (nearly) anything, but using Python to work with audio has always been a complicated and messy affair.
 In this talk, we'll be going through how digital audio works, how Python can be used to play with audio data, and how a new library - Pedalboard - can help.
 Pedalboard is a simple, fast, and performant library for doing common audio tasks in Python, including applying effects, using VSTs and audio plugins, and encoding/decoding various audio formats.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/fI8cbEsxz8I?si=e2tqZVHbP43m6lBM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fI8cbEsxz8I?si=e2tqZVHbP43m6lBM" title="Working with Audio in Python (feat.
+Pedalboard) (Peter Sobot) - PyTexas 2024" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Speaker: Peter Sobot**